Who We Are

 Community Outreach Coordinator

-Laura, NorthStar Academy’s Community Outreach Coordinator, is the founder of The Sobriety Collective↗︎, a resource and blog created to celebrate multiple pathways to recovery from substance use disorder and mental illness, especially through creativity.
-She is a graduate of the University of Virginia with degrees in Sociology and Spanish, and found long-term recovery from alcohol abuse and mental illness in 2007, at age 24.
-Laura spent eight years consulting for the U.S. Department of Agriculture and is excited to be in a field more suited toward her passion and purpose.
+Laura is the founder of The Sobriety Collective↗︎, a resource and blog created to celebrate multiple pathways to recovery from substance use disorder and mental illness, especially through creativity.
+Laura is a graduate of the University of Virginia with degrees in Sociology and Spanish, and found long-term recovery from alcohol abuse and mental illness in 2007, at age 24.
+After spending close to a decade consulting for the U.S. Department of Agriculture, Laura is excited to be in a field more suited toward her passion and purpose.

 Heather McMullen, LCSW-C, MT-BC